bbengfort/jobs-report/docs/develop.md

         ~$ git push origin develop

 4. Repeat.
 Releases will be routinely pushed into master via release branches, then deployed to the server.

+## Databases

+We're using a PostgreSQL database to power the application, allowing for analytics inside of the web application as well as making ingestion and querying easier.
+Using PostgreSQL adds a bit of overhead, but it's well worth it.

+Models are defined in `models.py` using the SQLAlchemy model code.
+If you make changes to `models.py` you need to update those changes for the database by using _migrations_.
+Migrations are managed by Flask-Migrate, and a few commands well help you get started.

+To create the database:

+    $ psql -c "CREATE DATABASE elmr;"
+    $ bin/elmr-admin.py createdb

+This command will cause PSQL to create a database with the owner as the currently logged in user.
+The `createdb` command will create the versioning table in the database as well as create the migrations folder if it doesn't already exist.
+Once you make changes:

+    $ bin/elmr-admin.py migrate

+This will create a migration file in the `elmr.migrations.versions` module.
+This Python script will be used to perform the migration on demand.
+Upgrade (or downgrade) the database as follows:

+    $ bin/elmr-admin.py upgrade

+Note that you'll have to run this as many times as it takes to get the DB version to spec.

 ## Dependencies